skrey/yellow-extensions/source/berlin/README.md

 ## Settings

-The following files can be configured:
+The following files can be customised:

 `system/themes/berlin.css` = CSS file of the theme
 `system/themes/berlin.png` = icon of the theme